Four Times of the Day: Night

-My vats, or ebbing tide of Rhenish.

 On either side of the street are signs for The Bagnio and The New Bagnio.
 Ostensibly a Turkish bath, bagnio had come to mean a disorderly house.

 The 6th Earl of Salisbury scandalised society by driving and upsetting a stagecoach.
-John Ireland suggests that the overturned "Salisbury Flying Coach" below the "Earl of Cardigan" sign was a gentle mockery of the Grand Master 4th Earl of Cardigan, George Brudenell, later Duke of Montagu, who was also renowned for his reckless carriage driving; and it also mirrors the ending of Gay's Trivia in which the coach is overturned and wrecked at night.
+John Ireland suggests that the overturned "Salisbury Flying Coach" below the "Earl of Cardigan" sign was a gentle mockery of the Grand Master 4th Earl of Cardigan, George Brudenell, later Duke of Montagu, who was also renowned for his reckless carriage driving.
+It also mirrors the ending of Gay's Trivia in which the coach is overturned and wrecked at night.

 Reception

-Four Times of the Day was the first series of prints that Hogarth had issued since the success of the Harlot and Rake (and would be the only set he would issue until Marriage à-la-mode in 1745), so it was eagerly anticipated.
+Four Times of the Day was the first series of prints that Hogarth had issued since the success of the Harlot and Rake, and was the only set he issued until Marriage à-la-mode in 1745, so it was eagerly anticipated.
 On hearing of its imminent issue, George Faulkner wrote from Dublin that he would take 50 sets.
 The series lacks the moral lessons that are found in the earlier series and revisited in Marriage à-la-mode, and its lack of teeth meant it failed to achieve the same success, though it has found an enduring niche as a snapshot of the society of Hogarth's time.

-At the auction of 1745, the paintings of Four Times of the Day raised more than those of the Rake; and Night, which is generally regarded as the worst of the series, fetched the highest single total.
+At the auction of 1745, the paintings of Four Times of the Day raised more than those of the Rake.
+Night, which is generally regarded as the worst of the series, fetched the highest single total.
 Cunningham commented sarcastically: "Such was the reward then, to which the patrons of genius thought these works entitled".
-While Horace Walpole praised the accompanying print, Strolling Actresses Dressing in a Barn, as being the finest of Hogarth's works, he had little to say of Four Times of the Day other than that it did not find itself wanting in comparison with Hogarth's other works.
+While Horace Walpole praised the accompanying print, Strolling Actresses Dressing in a Barn, as being the finest of Hogarth's works, he had little to say of Four Times of the Day, other than that it did not find itself wanting in comparison with Hogarth's other works.

 Morning and Night are now in the National Trust Bearsted Collection at Upton House, Warwickshire.
-The collection was assembled by Walter Samuel, 2nd Viscount Bearsted and gifted to the Trust, along with the house, in 1948.
+In 1948, the collection was assembled by Walter Samuel, 2nd Viscount Bearsted and gifted to the Trust, along with the house.
 Noon and Evening remain in the Ancaster Collection at Grimsthorpe Castle, Lincolnshire.